tdep-developers/tdep-tutorials/02_thermodynamics/README.md

 \mathcal{F}^{\mathrm{MD-TDEP}} \leq \mathcal{F} \leq \mathcal{F}^{\mathrm{sTDEP}}
 ```

 But be careful !
-When comparing the free energy of two phases, to compute phase diagram for example, you have to use **the same approximation** for both phase !
+When comparing the free energy of two phases, to compute phase diagram for example, you have to use **the same approximation** for both phases !

 **Important Note 2**